WildMeOrg/codex-frontend/README.md

 ## Thanks

-Thanks to [Lokalise](https://lokalise.com/) for providing translation management services!
+Thanks to [Lokalise](https://lokalise.com/) for providing translation management services.

+Thanks to Emily Ke for her contributions.